deco-sites/www/docs/recipes/images/en.md

   );
 }
 ```

+The `LiveImage` property type is used to allow admin user to upload a image to
+it, but returns a string with the image address.

 The Image component's preload property adds a link tag with **preload** in the
 **head** of `document`.
 The HTML generated with this component: